Kron4ek/Wine-Builds/README.md

 also compiled with **PBA** patches.

-**ESYNC** improves performance in games by reducing CPU load. **PBA** improves performance in many Direct3D games (but not all).
+**ESYNC** improves performance in games by reducing CPU load. **PBA** improves performance in many Direct3D games.

 Other patches that are used in **ESYNC** builds:

-* Use Clock Monotonic		(for better performance)
+* Use Clock Monotonic		(use CLOCK_MONOTONIC; for better performance)
 * PoE fix			(fix for Path of Exile DX11 renderer)
 * Steam fix			(fix for Steam Web Browser)
 * CSMT toggle fix		(fix for CSMT toggle logic in winecfg)